-Complete your undergraduate degree and M.A. in Library and Information Science in an abbreviated period of time.
+Complete your University of Arizona Bachelor of Arts in Information Science and eSociety and Master of Arts in Library and Information Science in an abbreviated period.

-Eager eSociety majors wanting to begin a graduate program while an undergraduate can apply to the program in their junior year (once 75 units have been earned).
-You must have an excellent academic record and the ability to balance an intense program of study.
+Information Science and eSociety majors wanting to begin a graduate program while an undergraduate can apply to the program in their junior year (once 75 units have been earned).
+They must have an excellent academic record and the ability to balance an intense program of study.

-In order to be admitted the Graduate College as a fast-track Master’s student, you must have earned 90 units and have a 3.3.
+In order to be admitted the University of Arizona Graduate College as a fast-track master’s student, students must have earned 90 units and have a 3.3.
 GPA.
-Students may APPLY once they have 75 completed units, but cannot be admitted to enroll in graduate courses without 90.
+Students may apply once they have 75 completed units, but cannot be admitted to enroll in graduate courses without 90.

-We recommend that you speak to your academic advisor about your interest in the program early on to begin planning your courses.
+We recommend that interested students speak to their academic advisor about their interest in the program early in their undergraduate career to begin planning for the accelerated master's program.

 Plan of Study